interlayer-space/structure.elementary/README.md

   and output into structures of intermediate types.
 - Manipulation: basic interfaces for code that wants to change structure, JSONPatch being an example of such (but obviously with use of this library it would be applicable to any format).

+## Other notes

+This project implies null absence, unless otherwise stated in particular repository.
+That means that there could not be case when node encloses null value, when one of node children is null or a null could be passed in any method, implementations that do that are considered essentially broken.
+Some methods _may_ return nulls when there is no `Optional`-like structure in standard library for particular language, but such methods must have appropriate comments.

 ## Licensing